 What about Through Trains?

-It appears that the six current above ground platforms will be retained for the use of Intercity Through Trains.
+It appears that at least some of the six existing above ground platforms will be retained for the use of Intercity Through Trains.

 With the Chinese-language Wikipedia entry on Hung Hom station containing this unvalidated theory: